Frequently Asked Questions

 How long does it take for an admissions decision?

-Files are reviewed as soon as they are complete, beginning in November.
+Files are reviewed as soon as they are complete, beginning in October.
 After you have completed your application file and interviewed, it will take us approximately three weeks to evaluate your application and make a decision.
 If you are a foreign national it may take somewhat longer for an official USC decision because your file must also be reviewed by USC International Admissions.
-Admitted applicants are informed immediately by phone or via email.
+Admitted applicants will be informed as soon as possible.

 What qualifications are considered in the admissions process?

 Applicants must have a bachelor's degree and at least six years of full-time work experience after college graduation.
 IBEAR staff or alumni will interview potential candidates.

 Admission decisions are based upon the quality and length of the applicant's work experience, as well as the experience and quality of the applicant’s educational background, test scores, interviews, application essays, and recommendations.

 International students are required to take the USC International Student English (ISE) exam on arrival at USC, unless they submit either a TOEFL score of 90 or more (IBT) with no less than 20 on each section, or an IELTS score of 6.5 with no less than 6 on each band score.
-Depending on the test scores (GMAT, GRE, TOEFL, IELTS), IBEAR may recommend or require additional English work before or after the IBEAR MBA program begins.
+Depending on the test scores (GMAT, GRE, TOEFL, IELTS), IBEAR may require additional English work before the IBEAR MBA program begins.

 Do you require an interview?

 Yes, an interview is required.
-It will be arranged by IBEAR staff upon completion of the application file.
-Interviews will be conducted by staff or alumni either in person or through Skype.
-Though not mandatory, applicants are strongly encouraged to visit USC, see our beautiful campus, sit in classes, and meet current IBEAR participants.
+It will be arranged by IBEAR MBA Program staff upon completion of the application file.
+Interviews will be conducted by staff or alumni either in person or through Zoom.
+Though not mandatory, applicants are strongly encouraged to visit USC, see our beautiful campus, sit in classes, and meet current IBEAR MBA participants.

 Does my undergraduate degree or work experience need to be in business?

-No. IBEAR admits individuals from a broad spectrum of academic and work experience backgrounds.
+No. The IBEAR MBA Program admits individuals from a broad spectrum of academic and work experience backgrounds.

 What is the typical IBEAR class profile?